TelsBench/VFR800-Injector-Tester/README.md

-This project was built with PlatformIO Extension on Visual Stuudio Code, but can be lifted and used on and Arduino IDE using their structure
+This project was built with PlatformIO Extension on Visual Stuudio Code, but can be lifted and used on an Arduino IDE using their structure